econ-ark/DemARK/README.md

   |--DemArk
   ```
 3. Run `cd DemARK && jupyter notebook`.
 You will be prompted to open a page in your web browser.
 From there, you will be able to run the notebooks.
+4. Run the notebook by clicking the `▶▶` button or choosing `Kernel → Restart & Run All`

 ## Issues